Past Lives (soundtrack): Reception

-Tim Grierson of Screen International wrote "Christopher Bear and Daniel Rossen’s lilting, mediative score is as finely calibrated as the film, piano and guitar offering lovely counterpoint to the onscreen drama."
-David Fear of Rolling Stone complimented that the score "lays the swooning string section over everything just right".
-Tatsam Mukherjee in his review for The Wire wrote "Christopher Bear and Daniel Rossen’s music never intrudes upon the film."
-Peter Debruge of Variety wrote "The score practically bubbles with potential during the scenes where Nora and Hae Sung are video chatting — a youthful sound, compared with later, when strings speak to what they might have missed out on."
-Jacob Oller of Paste said that composers Bear and Rossen "nudge and prod our tear ducts, as if they needed it".
-David Rooney of The Hollywood Reporter said that the duo's "delicate chiming synth" score complimented Song's "visual command to match her emotional and philosophical insights".
-Richard Lawson of Vanity Fair wrote "The invaluable score, gracefully lilts around Hae Sung and Nora as they drift toward and away from one another."
-David Ehrlich of IndieWire wrote "Christopher Bear and Daniel Rossen’s crystalline score allows the movie to find its proper time signature right from the start."
+Tim Grierson of Screen International wrote, "Christopher Bear and Daniel Rossen’s lilting, mediative [sic] score is as finely calibrated as the film, piano and guitar offering lovely counterpoint to the onscreen drama."
+David Fear of Rolling Stone commented that the score "lays the swooning string section over everything just right."
+Tatsam Mukherjee in his review for The Wire wrote, "Christopher Bear and Daniel Rossen’s music never intrudes upon the film."
+Peter Debruge of Variety wrote, "The score practically bubbles with potential during the scenes where Nora and Hae Sung are video chatting — a youthful sound, compared with later, when strings speak to what they might have missed out on."
+Jacob Oller of Paste said that composers Bear and Rossen "nudge and prod our tear ducts, as if they needed it."
+David Rooney of The Hollywood Reporter said that the duo's "delicate chiming synth" score complimented Song's "visual command to match her emotional and philosophical insights."
+Richard Lawson of Vanity Fair wrote, "The invaluable score ... gracefully lilts around Hae Sung and Nora as they drift toward and away from one another."
+David Ehrlich of IndieWire wrote, "Christopher Bear and Daniel Rossen’s crystalline score allows the movie to find its proper time signature right from the start."